-FINAL EXAM: The final exam is a MANDATORY, comprehensive exam.

-You must take the Final Exam in-person on December 8 or December 9.
+FINAL EXAM: The final exam is a MANDATORY, comprehensive exam and will be taken at an in-person testing facility on either December 8th or 9th.

 Getting Help Outside of Office Hours:

 Free tutoring is available for students who need help with their math courses.